 Dreams or reality?

 My memories of my teenage years must be much darker than the reality.
 But since I couldn’t separate my nightmares from my real life, they became part of my story.
 Not trusting my own mind to give me accurate information was something that I tried to deal with on my own.
 I kept notebooks and wrote down exactly what happened to compare it to what I remembered later.
-I felt like a burden to my family because of what they had gone through to reach my diagnosis and my mom was so busy with all my brothers and sisters.
+Often I wrote my feelings in notebooks as well, and I wrote about how I felt like a burden to my family because of what they had gone through to reach my diagnosis.
 I was already seeing a psychiatrist because of feelings of isolation and depression and I was terrified of anyone finding out that I also saw demons.

 These vivid dreams weren’t always terrible.
 In fact, I once believed I’d taken a road trip to Mount Rushmore with my grandparents.
 I remember spending days on end playing cards, cooking on the fire, and watching the fields pass by as we headed west.
 It turns out, I didn’t go on that trip, and I have never actually been to Mount Rushmore.